LBNL-ETA/MSWH/README.md

    Now you can open your browser and type in `localhost:8000` (or `127.0.0.1:8000` if you are on a Windows machine) to start the web interface.

-   Note that to build python extensions one needs to have `python3.x-dev` installed.
+   Note that to build Python extensions one needs to have `python3.x-dev` installed.

 2. To deploy publicly create a file `local_settings.py` and store it in the same directory as the `settings.py`.
 Then add a constant called `SECRET_KEY = '<random_string>'`.
-The random string should be 50 characters long and can created (on Linux) by using the following command as super user:
+The random string should be 50 characters long and can be  created (on Linux) by using the following command as super user:

         </dev/urandom tr -dc '1234567890!#$?*#-.,+qwertyuiopQWERTYUIOPasdfghjklASDFGHJKLzxcvbnmZXCVBNM' | head -c50; echo ""